 Wayfindr Open Standard is a comprehensive set of guidelines, tools and technology to integrate audio navigation into existing digital navigation products.

 Wayfindr provides digital navigation makers (e.g. Google Maps) and owners of public spaces (e.g. a metro station) with the tools to provide visually impaired people with consistent, high quality digital navigation services.
-Wayfindr uses the best currently available technology, Bluetooth Beacons.
-Beacons are positioned in public locations, which ‘push’ audio digital prompts to digital navigation apps on the user’s mobile phone.
-As a visually impaired person walks past a beacon they hear their next instruction.
+Wayfindr uses a sensor (beacons) network to track a person’s location and destination and activates the audio instructions on their mobile phone at the right time.

 In this way, Wayfindr enables visually impaired people to navigate the world using audio instructions from their smartphones.

 Wayfindr is one of the winners of the first societal challenge of d-LAB aiming at Empowering people with disabilities through mobile technologies.

 Once the challenge winners were announced, the d-LAB team started working together with the team behind the winning proposal and has joined forces with ILUNION and University of Oslo in the ideation of the pilot project.
 The project aimed to validate both the solution in a real-world context of use and its social and economic impact.